lngng/moDSTogether/README.md

 Git is a topic that can make us doubt that fact.
 It's a blackbox for most of us.
 That means its going to be described with and operate via a host of words we don't often use.
 Whats a commit?
 Its a precursor to a verb, or a meta-verb.
 Not very relevant to our experience and language, unless you're in law.
 But thats what a system with buffered, or stacked actions needs to address when pulling the trigger on those actions is a mainstay.

 Your current understanding may not hold up to more experience, but until experience is a problem, you'll be okay.
-If git only did only what social coding demanded, it would be so intuitive that we'd already be making mods together.
+If git did only what social coding demanded, it would be so intuitive that we'd be modding together right now.

 Git does not actively sustain your project.
 It doesn't destroy your project if called off.
 It just watches it, diligently enough to recreate, reenact, and recount.
 If we don't point it at important things, and tell it why we value them it will be useless.
 We can also define whats off-limits, and who has access.